Senior Avionics Design Engineer

 General:

-• Lead technical projects, providing guidance and support to cross-functional team
+• Lead technical projects, providing guidance and support to cross-functional team.

-• Providing guidance and support to Engineers, Associate Engineers and Graduate Engineers
+• Providing guidance and support to Engineers, Associate Engineers and Graduate Engineers.

-• Assist in training and mentoring new engineers, fostering knowledge sharing and professional growth
+• Assist in training and mentoring new engineers, fostering knowledge sharing and professional growth.

-• Liaison with all other technical disciplines within the Design Office to produce coherent and comprehensive design solutions and packages
+• Liaison with all other technical disciplines within the Design Office to produce coherent and comprehensive design solutions and packages.

-• Liaison with all other departments e.g production and installation engineers in matters relating to projects to ensure smooth implementation of design requirements
+• Liaison with all other departments e.g production and installation engineers in matters relating to projects to ensure smooth implementation of design requirements.

-• Communicate effectively with all members of your team and the business alike, identify early potential risks, seek clarification of you are unsure and provide feedback on all aspects of the business to your line manager.
+• Communicate effectively with all members of your team and the business alike, identify early potential risks, seek clarification if you are unsure and provide feedback on all aspects of the business to your line manager.

 • Undertake and successfully pass appropriate training applicable to your role as communicated to you from time to time and proactively identify training opportunities for your own advancement and self-improvement.